 |Baptism Record of Maria Estefa|

 Nazarena's second will names her parents, in this as Jacinto Ignacio and Maria Estefa.
-The difference in Jacinto's name probably indicates a lapse in Nazarena's memory, rather than a sigificant problem.
+The difference in Jacinto's name likely indicates a lapse in Nazarena's memory, rather than a sigificant problem.
 It does show, however, that her father was commonly known as Jacinto to his family and the community.
-We have chosen to use the name Jacinto Andres.

-A 1851 entry in the Protocolos35 by Ambrocio Cabahug states that Maria Estefa recorded her will in 1847, before the Gobernodorcillo of Mandaue.
-This suggests that her husband had died previous to 1847, otherwise Estefa would not record a will.
+A 1851 entry in the Protocolos35 by Ambrocio Cabahug states that Maria Estefa recorded her will in 1847, before the Gobernadorcillo of Mandaue.
+This Indicates that her husband had died previous to 1847, otherwise Estefa would not record a will.
 The entry also states that Maria Estefa had died by 1851.

 The known children of Jacinto Andres and Maria Estefa are:

 |ii.||Nazarena Maria Cabahug||Nazarena was born in the first decade of the 18th century24.
 She married Mariano Cortes.|